zahra-io/100-days-of-code/log.md

 };
 ```
 This function returns an object without modifying the original object because we created a clone of the original object to add new data to it.
 In what case is this method used in real apps?
 I want to know.

+### Day 3: September 8, 2017

+**Today's Progress:** Completed 6 newly added lessons on Bootcamp Prep that covered JavaScript basics such as Comments, Data Types, and Logging.
+This was a review.
+And then I worked on the Deli Counter Lab and read up on JavaScript & jQuery.

+**Thoughts:** Man oh man, the Deli Counter lab.
+With code, you can feel like a warrior one day and be all "YASSS I GET THIS I'M SO GOOD" and then feel like a completely defeated loser the next because you realize you don't know A N Y T H I N G. That's how I felt with the Deli Counter Lab and it's in progress.
+I completed the first prompt, which honestly...I spent so much time on it and the solution was so simple and right in front of my face.
+I definitely have to spend some time understanding the solution though so tomorrow I'll do some research and continue onto the next few prompts.